-Daily there’s opportunities that happen for all of us.
+Daily there are opportunities that happen for all of us.
 Maybe it’s an idea for your job, or maybe it’s a book you’ve been wanting to write, or maybe it’s to help someone in need, or … maybe it’s something crazy that nobody has ever heard about but you’ve seen it in your minds-eye.

 This stuff is always going on.

-For example maybe we have an epiphany and it get’s our adrenaline running for just a moment before we rationalize it out of our thoughts because of fear and because it’s something we could never do, right?
+For example, maybe we have an epiphany and it get’s our adrenaline running for just a moment before we rationalize it out of our thoughts because of fear and because it’s something we could never do, right?
 Wrong!

 I agree if you’re always starting and never finishing stuff that you don’t waste your time.